-Most of the goods unloaded at Ostia and in particular olive oil and cereals were shipped to the river harbour of Rome via ships with a small draft.
+Most of the goods unloaded at Ostia and in particular olive oil and cereals were shipped to the river harbour of Rome via boats with a small draft.
 Other goods were shipped by land.
 In addition passengers arriving from/leaving for the provinces left/reached Ostia by land.
 Via Ostiense may not have seen the traffic jams which often occur today, but certainly it was a busy road.
-The guild of the Cisiarii (from Lat. cisium, gig, a two-wheeled carriage) had a sort of terminal near Porta Romana where Via Ostiense entered the town; it included small baths where passengers could relax.
+The guild of the Cisiarii (from Lat. cisium, gig, a two-wheeled carriage), had a sort of terminal near Porta Romana where Via Ostiense entered the town; it included small baths where passengers could relax.

 The baths were built at the time of Emperor Hadrian on the site of warehouses which were no longer needed after the construction of the new harbour of Portus.

 When Sextus Roscius was slain, the first person who brings the news to Ameria (today's Amelia), is a certain Mallius Glaucia (..); and he brings the news to the house, not of the son, but of Titus Capito, his enemy, and though he had been slain about the first hour of the night, this messenger arrives at Ameria by the first dawn of day.
 In ten hours of the night he travelled fifty-six miles in a gig.